begoon/easy/README.md

 `EXTERNAL` subroutines and `NAME` aliases are allowed but not supported semantically.

 Multiple `PROGRAM` segments are not supported, and the program should have only one `PROGRAM` segment, which becomes its entry point.
-The identifiers (type, variables, subroutines) from the `PROGRAM` segment are hoisted to the global namespace and visible in all parts of the Easy program.
+The identifiers (types, variables, subroutines) from the `PROGRAM` segment are hoisted to the global namespace and visible in all parts of the Easy program.

 According to the book, Easy is a copy semantics language.
 It means that copying a primitive type, a structure, or an array always makes a full, deep copy.
 The subroutine arguments and the function return value are also copied deeply to provide the value semantics.